iredmail/docs/en_US/iredmail-easy/3-iredmail-easy.release.notes.md

 [TOC]

-## Upcoming: 201906XX (Jun XX, 2019)
+## Upcoming: 201907XX (Jul XX, 2019)

 * OpenDMARC integration.

+    - The integration is enabled by default.
+To disable it, please go to mail server profile page, toggle on option `Disable DMARC` under `Settings` tab.
-    Unfortunately, OpenBSD 6.5 and earlier releases don't have such integration due to no OpenDMARC binary package.
-The good news is the latest ports tree already has it and binary package is available for OpenBSD -snapshot.
+    - Unfortunately, OpenBSD 6.5 and earlier releases don't have such integration due to binary package missing.
+The good news is the latest ports tree already has it and binary package is available for OpenBSD -snapshot branch.

 * Fixed issues of iRedMail Easy platform:
     - Make sure installed services are running while cleaning up the deployment.
     - Removing unused ClamAV log file (/var/log/clamav/clamav.log) causes error in cron job added by ClamAV package.

+* Package updates:
+    - iRedAPD 3.0.
+It fixes a critical bug of throttle plugin.
+    - iRedAdmin-Pro.
+Note: it requires a valid iRedAdmin-Pro license.

 ## Version: 20190606 (Jun 06, 2019)